paolomostardi/Videogame_tracker/README.md

 ### User game list page
 The user will be able to view their game list on the 'My list' page.
-All the games that the user has added to their list will be added to their user list.
+All the games that the user has added from the main game list will be added to their user game list.
+The user can remove games from their game list by clicking the 'Remove from list' button (while logged in).

 ### User profile page
 The user can view their own profile on the 'Profile' page.